emqx/cloud-docs/en_US/index.md

 {
   'title': 'EMQX Platform Introduction', 'description': 'EMQX Platform is a fully managed MQTT 5.0 IoT cloud service.
-It can process a huge amount of data in real-time to and from connected IoT devices and applications.', 'introduction': "One MQTT Platform for the IoT from EMQ.
-As the world's first MQTT 5.0 messaging service, EMQX Platform provides fully-managed environment or On-Premise for MQTT services.
-EMQX Platform can help you quickly build industry applications and easily realize the collection, transmission, computation and persistence of IoT data.", 'headers':
+It can process a huge amount of data in real-time to and from connected IoT devices and applications.', 'introduction': "As a unified MQTT platform for IoT, and the world's first MQTT 5.0 messaging service, the EMQX Platform offers a fully-managed environment and On-Premises deployment options for MQTT services.
+EMQX Platform can help you quickly build industry applications and easily realize the collection, transmission, computation, and persistence of IoT data.", 'headers':
     [
-      { 'title': 'Product Introduction', 'slug': 'product-introductione' }, { 'title': 'Quick Start', 'slug': 'quick-start' }, { 'title': 'Console Guide', 'slug': 'console-guide' }, { 'title': 'Developer Guide', 'slug': 'developer-guide' },
+      { 'title': 'Product Introduction', 'slug': 'product-introduction' }, { 'title': 'Quick Start', 'slug': 'quick-start' }, { 'title': 'Console Guide', 'slug': 'console-guide' }, { 'title': 'Developer Guide', 'slug': 'developer-guide' },